MostAwesomeDude/construct/docs/transition.rst

 Embed was made Embedded

-Const incorporated Magic field
+Alias was removed

+Magic was made Const

 Pass remains

 Terminator was renamed Terminated

-Error added

-OneOf NoneOf remain
+OneOf and NoneOf remain

 Filter added

-LengthValueAdapter was replaced by Prefixed, and gained `includelength` option
+LengthValueAdapter was made Prefixed, and gained `includelength` option

 Hex added